Opening hours: Monday to Friday 9AM to 9PM

 “Riverside is one of the best Counselling Services and Placement contexts I have ever come across.
 Highly professional, thoughtful and supportive, it offers a unique resource for clients and trainees.
 The support for trainees is outstanding, offering a buddy scheme, first-rate supervision, weekly CPD and clinical discussion groups.
 Riverside provides many opportunities for professional development with different client groups, as well as assessment experience for trainees developing their competence.”
 Alistair Ross Associate Professor – Psychotherapy, Director – Psychodynamic Studies Dean – Kellogg College Author – Introducing Contemporary Psychodynamic Counselling and Psychotherapy

-Our Annual Review reflects on the progress made during the year – the sessions that we have funded, and the fundraising activities that made this possible.
-Below are some Annual Reports from 2018-2019.
+Our reports reflect on the progress made during the year – the sessions that we have funded, and the fundraising activities that made this possible.
+Below are some Annual Reports from 2019-2020.

-Click here to view the Annual Reports 2020
+Click here to view the Annual Report for 2020

 Click here to view the Annual Accounts report 2020